 - you have configured all Insomnia environment variables correctly

 - you have an Events scoped token

 Cancel cards using Insomnia

-- Select the request titled ‘Cancel cards’ from your collection.
+- Select the request titled Cancel cards from your collection.

 - Click on the 'query' tab.
 You can now see the URL preview and a list of possible query parameters.
-By default, none of these parameters have their checkbox ticked, which means the cancel request is not scoped in any way.
+By default, none of these parameters has their checkbox ticked, which means the cancel request is not scoped in any way.

 You can combine multiple parameters, or only use one.
 Always make sure you tick the checkbox, and provide a value next to the parameter name.

 The screenshot above shows how to cancel all cards sent to a specific userId.